 The MPhil/PhD programmes in Education enable you to research a topic of interest to considerable depth.
 The PhD is designed as a programme combining research methods training and individual, supervised research, leading to an 80,000 word thesis.
 The thesis is expected to be a substantial original contribution to knowledge and, in principle, to be capable of peer-reviewed publication.

-Studying for an MPhil/PhD Doctorate is often seen as independent work, but the Centre for Education Studies provides structure and support throughout the study period.
+Studying for an MPhil/PhD Doctorate is often seen as independent work, but Education Studies provides structure and support throughout the study period.
 In addition to your supervisor, the Director of Research Degrees and the International Tutor are available for further support.
 You begin by being registered for an MPhil, where you will receive research methods training and after one year (two years for part-time students) will upgrade to a PhD.
 This process requires writing of a short summary of your current research, passing (at Masters level) two 3,500 word assingments based on advanced research methods and attending a short oral examination.

 The registration period for new starters is three years full-time or six years part-time.
 For full-time students, year 4 is to allow for examination and viva; it is expected that submission will normally be at the end of year 3.
 Likewise, for part-time students, years 6 and 7 are to allow for examination and viva, rather than writing up.
 It is expected that submission will normally be at the end of year 5.